-How much will house prices rise by in 2022?
+How much will house prices rise in 2022?

 The million-dollar question.

-Predicting how much house prices will increase by is not easy at the best of times, but there are even more variables than usual going into 2022.
+Predicting how much house prices will increase is not easy at the best of times, but there are even more variables than usual in the 2022 property market.

 Zoopla is predicting price growth of 3% for the year, just under half the level of current price rises.